-A cultural survey of heroes and heroines through the use of film.
+This course is a cultural survey of heroes and heroines through the use of film.
 A collection of movies depicting the Ancient World, the Middle Ages, the Renaissance, and the Modern Era will be shown and critiqued through the semester.
 Themes of the movies will reflect real or imaginary people who have made an impact on history.
 The course will give an appreciation through films of various eras and how film and subject matter have changed culture over time.